The Anṣār, Yusuf Islam

 The full moon over Medina.
 (Photo: Hamza Dost)

-Ṭala‘a al-Badru ‘Alaynā (طلع البدر علينا) is the oldest and perhaps most widely sung Islamic traditional song in the world, originally recited by the inhabitants of Medina upon the Prophet’s ﷺ arrival.
-Although most assume this was on the occasion of the Hijra, when the Prophet ﷺ migrated from Mecca to Medina, several scholars have suggested – based on the position of the Wadā‘ valley mentioned in the lyrics – that the poem was in fact first sung upon the Prophet’s ﷺ return from the Tabūk expedition.
-The poem is learnt by heart and sung by Muslims, young and old, everywhere.
-There are also many different extensions of the poem beyond the two original verses.
+Ṭala‘a al-Badru ‘Alaynā (طلع البدر علينا) is the oldest and perhaps most widely sung Islamic traditional song in the world.
+It was originally recited by the inhabitants of Medina to celebrate the arrival of the Prophet ﷺ.
+Some sources specify that it was the girls of the Banū Najjār clan that sung the poem.
+It is most commonly associated with the Hijra, the Prophet’s ﷺ migration from Mecca to Medina.
+However, several scholars have suggested – based on the position of the Wadā‘ valley mentioned in the lyrics – that the poem was actually first sung upon the Prophet’s return from the Tabūk expedition. Ṭala‘a al-Badru ‘Alaynā is sung by Muslims around the world, especially children.
+Over the years, there have been various extensions of the poem beyond the two original verses that are shown here.
 The most well-known translation into English is by Yusuf Islam, “O the White Moon Rose Over Us”, which retains the meter of the Arabic original.

 Lyrics